twobitlabs/TBLCategories/README.md

-Objective-C categories we use on various projects
+Objective-C and Swift categories we use on various projects

-All categories are compatible with iOS 6+, and can be used in both ARC and non-ARC projects.